FreeCAD/FreeCAD-documentation/wiki/Expressions.md

   **%**      [Remainder](https://en.wikipedia.org/wiki/Remainder)
   **\^**     [Exponentiation](https://en.wikipedia.org/wiki/Exponentiation)

 ## Supported functions

 ### General mathematical functions

-The mathematical functions listed below are available.
+The following mathematical functions are supported:

+#### Trigonometric functions

 [Trigonometric functions](https://en.wikipedia.org/wiki/Trigonometric_functions) use degree as their default unit.
 For radian measure, add first value in an expression.
 So e.g. `cos(45)` is the same as `cos(pi rad / 4)`.
 Expressions in degrees can use either `deg` or `°`, e.g. `360deg - atan2(3; 4)` or `360&deg; - atan2(3; 4)`.
 If an expression is without units and needs to be converted to degrees or radians for compatibility, multiply by `1&nbsp;deg`, `1&nbsp;°` or `1&nbsp;rad` as appropriate, e.g. `(360 - X) * 1deg`; `(360 - X) * 1°`; `(0.5 + pi / 2) * 1rad`.
-These trigonometric functions are supported:

   Function      Description                                                                                                          Value range